José Mourinho: 2010–11: First season in Spain

-2011–12 season
+2011–12: Record breaking La Liga title

 On 7 December 2011, Real Madrid defeated Ajax with a 3–0 scoreline and concluded the Champions League group stage with six victories, becoming the fifth team in Champions League history to accomplish the feat.
 The victory was the team's 15th consecutive win to equal a club record set 50 years earlier, in 1961.
 On 21 April 2012, Real Madrid won 2–1 against Barcelona in El Clásico at Camp Nou, extending their lead in La Liga to seven points with four matches remaining.
 This was the first victory for Real Madrid in La Liga against their archrivals since 2008 and the first overall at Camp Nou since 2007.
 Also, in this match Real Madrid broke the record for most goals scored in the championship, with 109.
 Barça manager Pep Guardiola conceded the title to Real Madrid.

 Mourinho's side advanced to the semi-finals of the Champions League for the second consecutive year.
 The first leg away finished with a 2–1 win to Bayern Munich.
 In the second leg at home, Real Madrid took a 2–0 lead from two Cristiano Ronaldo goals but Bayern's Arjen Robben (a former Real player whom Mourinho previously managed at Chelsea) converted a penalty to level the aggregate score at 3–3, and Madrid was eliminated in the shootout with Ronaldo, Kaká and Ramos all failing to convert their spot kicks.
 Bayern manager Jupp Heynckes said that Mourinho "came to the dressing room to congratulate my players and coaching staff after the game.
 It was very noble".

 On 2 May 2012, Real Madrid won 3–0 against Athletic Bilbao to clinch the Liga title for the first time in four years.
 On 13 May 2012, Real Madrid defeated Mallorca 4–1 in their last league match of the season, which set records for most games won in a La Liga season (32), most away wins (16), most points obtained in any of the top European leagues (100), improving the most goals scored record they already had set earlier (121) and finishing the season with the highest goal difference (+89).
 Real Madrid topped the league nine points clear of runners-up Barcelona.